 Set out below are details of the equipment I use, as well as links to a few resources that may be useful in selecting the appropriate lens, camera, housing and strobes for underwater photography.

-My current underwater set-up is based around a Nikon D700 (FX, full frame) in a Subal housing.
-Although this set-up is becoming long in the tooth, the features of newer cameras have not yet compelled me to bother upgrading.
+My current underwater set-up is based around a Nikon D850 (FX, full frame) in a Subal housing, however the majority of images on my site were captured using a Nikon D700.
 I've always used Nikon cameras.
 There seems to be a disproportionate number of underwater photographers using Nikon equipment, potentially as a legacy of Nikon's support for underwater photographers through their Nikonos range from the 1960s to 1990s.

 For wide angle photography I often use the Nikon 16-35mm F/4G ED VR.
 This is an excellent lens for landscapes and underwater photography of large animals that will not let you in close enough to use a wider lens, or animals the size of turtles and seals.

 For larger animals (whales, large close-range sharks) I typically use a fisheye lens (see below).

 I use the 16-35mm with a Subal port extender and a 9 inch Zen Underwater dome.

 Most of my recent wide angle photography is with the Sigma 15mm f/2.8 EX DG Diagonal Fisheye lens.
 This is an outstanding and relatively cheap lens with enormous depth of field (forgiving when focusing under pressure) and the ability to focus on objects ~10cm away from the dome.
 The lens is also very versatile, with the close focal distance allowing subjects that would typically require a macro lens to be captured.